No passwords, no registration, no paywalls, no popups, no AI

 Hello,

-Besides the factors listed in your letter, the nature of anode(soluble or inert) and Cathode, polarising characteristics of the electrolyte, Oxygen, chlorine etc. Overvoltage at the anode,Hydrogen over-voltage at the cathode, conductance of the electrolyte, rate of deposition, nature of deposit desired, Metal concentration, organic additives, etc. also play a part in successful plating.A number of experiments varying different parameters may lead to satisfactory results.You may go through some standard books on electroplating like "Modern Electroplating" [adv: this book on AbeBooks, eBay, Amazon] by Lowenheim and Electroplating Engineering Handbook [on AbeBooks or eBay or Amazon] by Kenneth Graham for fuller understanding.
+Besides the factors listed in your letter, the nature of anode(soluble or inert) and Cathode, polarising characteristics of the electrolyte, Oxygen, chlorine etc. Overvoltage at the anode,Hydrogen over-voltage at the cathode, conductance of the electrolyte, rate of deposition, nature of deposit desired, Metal concentration, organic additives, etc. also play a part in successful plating.A number of experiments varying different parameters may lead to satisfactory results.You may go through some standard books on electroplating like "Modern Electroplating" [on AbeBooks, eBay, or Amazon affil links] by Lowenheim and Electroplating Engineering Handbook this on eBay, AbeBooks, or Amazon [affil link] by Kenneth Graham for fuller understanding.

 Good Luck!